plooliveira/ctrl/README.md

 It provides a simple way to manage state in your Flutter applications using Flutter's built-in ChangeNotifier.

 ## Disclaimer
 This package is still in a very early stage of development.
-While it is functional, there will probably be breaking changes in future releases.
+While it is functional, there might be breaking changes in future releases.
 So please use it with caution in production applications.

 ## Features